 Of course with all these gadgets, there is an element of the placebo effect, where people who really believe that a worthless piece of plastic can make them feel more energised and healthy will actually feel that way.
 This can also be performed with anything - a fake pill, an incantation by a guy wearing a silly hat or anything that will make a gullible person believe that he is actually feeling better because of some extraneous mystical force.
 The placebo effect is well-documented, but has nothing to do with anything except the workings of a person's mind.

-For many years, an advertisement has appeared in Sydney newspapers exhorting a system that will supposedly show horseracing punters how to beat the Totalisator Agency Board and make their fortunes with ease.
-A certain G Sharp of Queensland, the person operating this goldmine writes, "For 15 years I have used a simple but very effective betting plan to make big money from racing.
+For many years, an advertisement has appeared in Sydney newspapers exhorting a system that will supposedly show horseracing punters how to beat the Totalisator Agency Board (TAB) and make their fortunes with ease.
+A certain G Sharp of Queensland, the person operating this goldmine wrote, "For 15 years I have used a simple but very effective betting plan to make big money from racing.
 I'm happy to share my secret with you - no risk, no obligation.
 Discover just how easily YOU TOO could be making much more money by following my advice."
 He then asks punters to apply for a booklet telling all about his dynamic betting system.
 Presumably this information does not come for free but must be paid for.

-Even a quick glance at this baloney would have to set the alarm bells ringing in anybody's skull, but it seems that this Sharp person has most probably been making a tidy sum from gullible mugs willing to believe that he has found the Golden Fleece of punting.
+Even a quick glance at this baloney would have to set the alarm bells ringing in anybody's skull, but it seems that this "G Sharp" person has most probably been making a tidy sum from gullible mugs willing to believe that he has found the Golden Fleece of punting.
 It is easy to figure out that his system or his claims cannot be genuine.
-For instance, if the government who runs the TAB discovered a loophole or system that allowed its betting operations to be beaten consistently, that anomaly would be immediately closed up.
+For instance, if the government that runs the TAB discovered a loophole or system that allowed its betting operations to be beaten consistently, that anomaly would be immediately closed up.
 It is the same principle that allows casinos to bar card counters from blackjack tables, however in that case the card counters actually do have the ability to sway the odds in their direction.

 The TAB would have been Sharp's first client to discover whether his system actually worked, and if it did, the TAB would have eliminated any method that allowed a person to win all the time.
 Sharp has been flogging his system for decades, so if the TAB was not concerned, then it must be worthless.
 The other glaring point is even more obvious.
 If Sharp has made "big money" as he claims and has the ability to make more money consistently from betting with the TAB, why would he bother chasing chickenfeed amounts of money from potential subscribers to his system?
 Surely he would be wealthy beyond belief and adding to his ever-growing fortune by using his system at the TAB every week, so why would he even consider squeezing a few dollars here and there from mug punters?